• Skip to primary navigation

 Trace the bottom of the pot in the middle of the interior shelf.
 Cut out.

 Cut the 4 bottles to the height of the plastic pot.
+These will help hold up the interior shelf once it is full of dirt and plants.

 Drill drainage holes in the interior shelf.
+This will allow any excess water from rain to drain into the bottom reservoir.

 Drill a few drainage holes in the 4 bottles.